research-era/Hope-Speech-Detection/README.md

 # **SJM_MINDS@DravidianLangTech@ACL2026:Machine Learning Approaches for Hope Speech Detection in Code-Mixed Tulu**

-This repository contains the implementation of the system developed for the **Hope Speech Detection Shared Task** at DravidianLangTech @ ACL 2026.

-### This shared task focuses on detecting hope-related expressions in code-mixed Tulu social media texts.
-It consists of two tasks: Task 1 identifies the overall emotional tone of a post based on the presence, absence, or ambiguity of hope-related expressions, while Task 2 further categorizes posts containing hope into specific types of hope-related content, inspired by the PolyHope framework. ###
+This repository contains the implementation of the system developed for the **Hope Speech Detection Shared Task** at DravidianLangTech @ ACL 2026.This shared task focuses on detecting hope-related expressions in code-mixed Tulu social media texts.
+It consists of two tasks: Task 1 identifies the overall emotional tone of a post based on the presence, absence, or ambiguity of hope-related expressions, while Task 2 further categorizes posts containing hope into specific types of hope-related content, inspired by the PolyHope framework.
 ---

 ## **Task 1: Coarse-Grained Hope Tone Classification**